 For non-registrants, the Tantalus Quartet concert at Sundin Music Hall is $25 general admission, $20 for MGS members and seniors, and $10 for students.
+Click here to order tickets in advance.
+Tickets will also be available for purchase at the box office 30 minutes before the concert begins.
 Attendance at the U of MN concerts is free to the general public.

 Click here to view the Festival brochure, which includes details about each day’s events and a registration form.